State of the Goof

-With the start of the page on Facebook and the redesign of this blog I feel like maybe I need to reintroduce myself and why this blog is becoming important to me.
+With the start of the page on Facebook and the redesign of this blog, I feel like maybe I need to reintroduce myself and why this blog is becoming important to me.
+While also giving you the state of the goof.

 See what I mean about the little victories?